kkarpieszuk/wc-price-history/readme.txt

 1. Go to `WooCommerce` > `Price History` screen
 2. Set `Display on` to `Single product page`
 3. Set `Display minimal price` to `Only when product is on sale`
-4. Set `Count minimal price from` to `Day when product went on sale`
+4. Set `Count minimal price from` to `Day before product went on sale`
 5. Set `Number of days to use when counting minimal price:` to `30 days`
 6. For each product being on sale, go to its edit screen and set `Sale price dates from` to the date when the product went on sale.